Vincross/mind-documentation/APIReference/drivers/hexabody.md

 func Walk(direction float64, duration int) error
 ```
 Walk makes the HEXA walk one frame in given direction in degrees (0-359) with
-given duration(0ms-9999ms).
-Calling this function in a loop would give the same
+given duration.
+Calling this function in a loop would give the same effect as
-effect as calling WalkContinuously.
+calling WalkContinuously.

 0 degrees is in the direction of the power button.
 An increase in direction
 angle results in an anti-clockwise rotation.